 Industrial/Organizational Psychology concerns the application of psychological theories and principles to solving workplace problems.
 Psychology majors at The College of New Jersey can choose to pursue a specialization in this interesting and in-demand area of study.
 Please see Dr. Jason Dahling’s CV and the information below to learn about the research that we conduct in the Organizational Psychology Lab group.

 The Organizational Psychology Lab at TCNJ studies a wide variety of topics under the umbrella of organizational psychology, usually with a focus on applying theories of motivation and self-regulation to work-related problems.
-Some common questions we study include:
+Some recent questions that we’ve studied include:

 - How do customer service agents control and manage their emotions when interacting with customers?